nexiality/documentation/release/nexial-core-v4.1.changelog.md

 - additional settings to speed up and stabilize chrome browser during automation, esp. in headless mode.
 - [`assertElementNotPresent(locator,maxWaitMs)`](../commands/web/assertElementNotPresent(locator,maxWaitMs)): added
   `maxWaitMs` to custom amount of time to wait.
+- slight adjustment for all `waitUntil...` and `waitFor...` commands to improve stability by adjusting between-check wait time from 10 to 25 ms.

 ### [webmail commands](../commands/webmail)